lcayton/RandomBallCover-GPU/readme.txt

 ---------------------------------------------------------------------
 MISC NOTES ON THE CODE

-* The code currently computes distance using the L_1 (manhattan) metric.
+* The code currently computes distance using the L_2 (Euclidean) metric.
 If you wish to use a different notion of distance, you must modify defs.h.
 It is quite simple to switch to any metric that operates alongs the coordinates independently (eg, any L_p metric), but more complex metrics will require some aditional work.
-The L_2 metric (standard Euclidean distance) is already defined in defs.h.
+The L_1 metric (manhatten distance) is already defined in defs.h.

 * The k-NN code is currently hard-coded for k=32.
 It is hard-coded because it uses a manually implemented sorting network.
 This design